meodai/color-names/CONTRIBUTING.md

 ## Adding colors

-1. Only update the `src/colornames.csv` file and run `npm run test`
+1. Only update the `src/colornames.csv` file and run `npm test`.
 2. Make sure the names you commit are not racist or offensive or a protected brand name (No Facebook Blue, Coca Cola Red etc.., no nationality or tan etc..).
 3. Read the "Rules for new color names" directly below
-4. Make sure that neither name nor hex value of your added colors are already in use. `npm run test` will test that for you.
+4. Make sure that neither name nor hex value of your added colors are already in use. `npm test` will test that for you.
+5. Do not edit generated files.
+Do not commit changes to `README.md`, `changes.svg` or anything in `dist/`.
-5. Update the `README.md` with the source of your colors, unless you invented that color, in this case add yourself to the contributors in the `README.md`
+6. Add the source of your colors in the Pull Request description.
+  Maintainers will update documentation if needed.

 **We use automated semantic versioning** make sure to use git cz (or npm run commit).

+## Generated files and CI

+- PRs run `npm ci`, `npm run build`, and `npm test` in CI.
+- CI may update `README.md` and `changes.svg` automatically and push to your PR branch.
+- Do not include generated files (`dist/`, `README.md`, `changes.svg`) in commits.

 ## Rules for new color names